Add JavaScript to the Coveo Lightning Aura components with custom code

 }

 You can also replace default, which executes the script for all components, with a component name to use the script only with the selected component, such as AgentPanel, FullSearch, or AttachedResults.
-1
+(When referring to a custom Aura component, replace default with the name used in the Aura component you want to refer.)

 You want to programmatically add tablet to the query of a component on a page specifically used for tablet (see QueryBuilder), and send a custom analytics event to reflect this (see Send your own UA events).
 In your static resource, you enter the following code: